hotspotty/documentation/docs/getting-started/add-your-HNT-wallet.md

 From the main map view, click sign in with Discord in the top right corner.
 If you do not have a Discord account, you will be asked to create one.
 Create one using your email.

 After you sign in with Discord, we advise that you verify your HNT wallet.
-This will unlock access to a broader range of Hotspotty tools, e.g. help you plan your locations to ensure an even distribution of the Helium Network and in effect greatest earning potential for all.
+This will unlock access to a broader range of Hotspotty tools, e.g. helping you plan your locations to ensure an even distribution of the Helium Network and in effect greatest earning potential for all.

 ![Docs](/img/getting-started/verify-your-wallet-3.png)